skidlamer/Custom-Krunker-Client/README.md

 We have a [Discord Server](https://discord.gg/XmcW7ny)!

 ## Current Features / What you can do
+- Every single features from official client is available
 - Add ability to change auto updater behavior from configs or `--update=<download|check|skip>` argument ( argument method overrides config )
 - Auto updater support with GitHub - When there is a new custom client release, auto updater automatically installs it
 - Adds compatibility with custom fonts to few social and market pages ( optional )